Import contacts from CSV

 When submitting consent preferences, use either consent groups or channels in your mutation.
 Using both at the same time would result in an error.

-Approach B: import statuses from a file
+Approach B: Import statuses from a file

 You can import a current consent status for each contact.
 If you choose to follow this approach, you must add the Consent column to the file and provide one of the following values for each contact: OPT_IN, OPT_IN_UNVERIFIED or OPT_OUT.
 Do not use null, N/A or any other values.
 If you leave the field blank for a contact, their status for the Email channel will be automatically set to OPT_IN.